carrickcancloud/Terraform/anvil/README.md

     - Create an IAM User in the AWS Console with an access key for administrative access.
     - Run `aws configure --profile anvil-admin` to set up your credentials.
     - Run `gh auth login` to authenticate with GitHub.
+        - When prompted for authentication method, you can typically choose **"Login with a web browser"** for simplicity.
+This will open a browser tab to authorize `gh` CLI access.
+        - **Alternatively, for more granular control (recommended for production or long-term use), you can create a Personal Access Token (PAT):**
+            - Go to **GitHub.com > Settings > Developer settings > Personal access tokens > Fine-grained tokens**.
+            - Generate a new token with at least:
+              - `Actions` (Read and write)
+              - `Administration` (Read and write)
+              - `Contents` (Read and write)
+              - `Environments` (Read and write)
+              - `Secrets` (Read and write)
+            - Repository permissions, scoped to the repositories you'll create or "All repositories."
+            - When running `gh auth login`, choose "Paste your authentication token" and paste your PAT.

 ---